oddtopus/macros/README.md

 ## MACROS
-A collection of scripts, mostly in python, to perform common tasks (generallywithin FreeCAD).
+A collection of scripts, mostly in python, to perform common tasks (generally within FreeCAD).

 ## Installation
 Copy the desired macro file in a folder in your path.